wh0pper/anagrams/README.md

 #### By Jared Clemmensen

 ## Description
 Takes user input words and checks if they are anigrams or antigrams.
+Additional feature returns all possible single-word anagrams of an input word.

 ## Specifications
 1. Class takes two strings and saves them as instance variables